dcm4che/dcm4chee-arc-hl7cs/source/hl7-impl-notes.rst

 If the *MSA-1-Acknowledgement code* identifies an error condition, |product| may provide an error message in *MSA-3-Text Message*.

+Error Modes
+^^^^^^^^^^^

+This segment contains information sent while acknowledging another message in error cases.
+The segment is documented only for reference and backward compatibility.
+It is not used by the |product|.

+.. csv-table:: ERR - Error Segment
+   :name: tab_err_231
+   :header: SEQ,LEN,DT,Usage,Card.,TBL#,ITEM #,Element Name
+   :widths: 8, 8, 8, 8, 8, 8, 12, 40

+   1,80,CM,R,Y,,00024,Error Code and Location

 HL7 v2.5 Message Implementation Requirements
 --------------------------------------------